coohom/MINERVAS/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We would like to thank Manycore (Kujiale) for providing the 3D indoor scene database and the high-performance rendering platform, especially Coohom Cloud Team for technical support.
+      We would like to thank Manycore Tech (Kujiale) for providing the 3D indoor scene database and the high-performance rendering platform, especially Coohom Cloud Team for technical support.
     </p>
   </div>
 </div><br>